 Gather your rhubarb

 If you are harvesting from your garden, just pull gently but firmly on the lower part of the rhubarb stalk.
 It comes right out of the ground!
-Alternately, you can cut off the bottom part of the stalk, but I feel like the first method preserves more of the rhubarb.
+Alternately, you can cut off the bottom part of the stalk with a sharp knife, but I feel like the first method preserves more of the rhubarb.

 Once you harvest it, make sure to cut the leaves off and discard them right away.
 They are poisonous to humans and animals, so you’ll want to get rid of those.